To The Victoria Falls

 3, 2, 1 Bungee!

-Bungee Jumping from the Victoria Falls Bridge, the first in Africa, was started by Kiwi Extreme in the early 1990s.
-With a free-fall of 111 metres and the dramatic background of the Falls, it is one of the most scenic and spectacular jumps in the world.
+Bungee jumping from the Victoria Falls Bridge, the first commercial jump in Africa, was started by Kiwi Extreme in the early 1990s.
+With a free-fall of 111 metres and the dramatic background of the Falls, it is without doubt one of the most spectacular and breath-taking jumps in the world.

 “'How much do they pay you to do that?' asked an elderly Zambian incredulously, as he put down his groceries to stare at the extraordinary spectacle.
 When told that they actually paid for the privilege of thus risking their skins, he went off shaking his head.
 White men were a strange breed, as everyone knew, but this was too much!”
 (Teede and Teede, 1991)

-Famous jumpers include the current Chief Mukuni, who appeared on the Bridge in full ceremonial regalia and accompanied by many locals, who were all in festive mood.
-Having come this far, the pressure on him to jump was intense, but after a few false starts he toppled into the void, to the accompaniment of wild cheers from the onlookers.
+Famous jumpers include the current Chief Mukuni Siloka III, who appeared on the Bridge in full ceremonial regalia and accompanied by many locals, who were all in festive mood.
+Having come this far, the pressure on him to jump was intense, and after a brief hesitation he toppled into the void, to the accompaniment of wild cheers from the onlookers.

 Champagne Cruises and Dance Spectaculars

-With the changing demographics of tourists to the Falls, and increase in young independent travellers attracted by adrenalin activities, Zambezi river cruises and picnics to Kandahar Island evolved into sunset cruises with free alcoholic drinks - the ‘booze cruise’.
+With the changing demographics of tourists to the Falls, and increase in young independent travellers attracted by adrenalin activities, sedate Zambezi river cruises with a complimentary sundowner evolved into party boats with free drinks - the ‘booze cruise.’

 “Late afternoon found us on a sunset riverboat cruise quaintly called the Champagne Cruise, possibly so-named because the amount of wildlife was less than we would have like to have seen.
 But there were champagne, wine, and beer; and two of the passengers were four sheets to the wind before we returned to shore.
 Nevertheless, we did watch numerous hippos playing in the water…”